2019 REUNION INFO

 with snacks and drinks which went on till late in the evening.

-AM.
-About 8:30 AM the buses loaded for the tour to the national World War
+8 AM.
+About 8:30 AM the buses loaded for the tour to the national World

-II Museum.
-We completely filled the bus with one more than capacity but everything
+War II Museum.
+We completely filled the bus with one more than capacity

-days.
-After we walked though the museum we had a delicious lunch with entertainment.
+two days.
+After we walked though the museum we had a delicious lunch with

-out into the audience and sang to the men, sat on their laps and joyously
+The singers went out into the audience and sang to the men, sat on their

 About 4 PM the buses returned to the Wyndham Gardens where we had the hospitality